gablum/purchases-forecasting/README.md

 1. The necessary packages are loaded, and the dataset is imported, analyzed and preprocessed.
 2. The predictive model is generated and trained.
-3. The model is evaluated using the AUC.
+3. The predictive model is evaluated.